Residential, Light Commercial & Retrofit Double Glazing

 Isolate the Area

-Keep people and pets away from the broken glass.
+Keep people, children and pets away from the broken glass.
 Close the room off if possible.

 Clear Loose Glass Carefully